 It’s one thing if you’re operating a camera while someone else is doing all the direction and production, but that’s not the case for a lot of the shoots out there.
 Especially shoots where you’re running and gunning - i.e. situations where a shoulder rig would be especially helpful.

-And so, as much as we want to use something like the Zacuto Gratical HD or Eye, it’s a big transition for those of us who are not shoulder rig shooters already.
+And so, as much as we want to use something like the Zacuto Gratical Eye, it’s a big transition for those of us who are not shoulder rig shooters already.
 Can’t we use an external monitor or our camera’s default display unit, until we're ready to move into an EVF?

 The C300 comes with a really good display as it is, but even at it’s farthest position, it sits way too close to your eyes.
 Thankfully Zacuto makes a C300 display accessory that achieves this exact task - it moves the clamshell unit far enough away that you can use it on a shoulder rig like the Recoil Pro.